jimbobbennett/EdgeBadge-WordRecogniser/README.md

 You can find the demo on [Adafruit Learn](https://learn.adafruit.com/tensorflow-lite-for-edgebadge-kit-quickstart).

-I thought it would be fun to repurpose this example and learn how to retrain the board to recognize numbers instead of yes and no.
+I thought it would be fun to repurpose this example and learn how to retrain the board to recognize 'Stop' and 'Go' instead of yes and no.

 ## Train the model